Optimize

 Group Recommendations

-In the Recommendations table, you can group Recommendations by any of the properties.
-Select None if you want to remove all groupings.
-This is especially useful when you are applying ordering and filters.
-When a group by has been applied, sorting by a property will affect all Recommendations listed in the group.
+Group Recommendations by any property using the Group By selector.
+Select None to remove all groupings.
+When a group is applied, sorting by a property affects all Recommendations within the group.

 Beside each group, you will see the total potential savings for all Recommendations in the group.